 For this example, we will take this position as successful and the price reaches our target.
 So we take a profit of $200: 10 x ($270 – $250) = $200 or if you decided to buy 1 ETH for this long position instead of 10 ETH your profit would be 20$.
 The difference between the entry point and exit point (if the order was for 0.5 the profit would have been 10$: 270 – 250 = 20 x 0.5 = 10$.

 Of course, let’s not forget that the platform has a fixed flat fee of 0.05% (for the different assets you trade there’s a different flat fee) which will be deducted from your profit.

 If you place a short position for 1 BTC at a price of 8000$ per 1 BTC and your target is 7900$ your profit will be 100$ (8000 – 7900 = 100$ – the profit is calculated with the price difference in mind).
 When you deduct the fee of 0.05% from the trade you should end with a pure profit of around 96$.

 Buying a long position for XRP with a price of 0.40$ per 1 XRP.
 We want to buy 1000 XRP for this long position 1000 x 0.40 = 400$ a position entered with 4$ from your capital (as on PrimeXBT you trade always with 100x).
 Our target for this trade is 0.55$ per XRP with a Take Profit set on that price.
 The profit is: 0.55 – 0.40 = 0.15 x 1000 = 150$ profit.

-When you consider holding a position for a longer period there is a daily flat fee charged for Margin financing.
+When you consider holding a position for a longer period there is a daily flat fee charged for overnight financing.
 Which is only applied if you want to hold the position after GMT 12 PM.
-For day traders who close their position before 12 PM, there is no margin financing fee applied.
+For day traders who close their positions before 12 PM, there is no overnight margin financing fee applied.